microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroupThreadPostExtension.md

 		"Add family"
 	)
 }
-Update-MgGroupThreadPostExtension -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -ExtensionId $extensionId -BodyParameter $params
+Update-MgBetaGroupThreadPostExtension -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -ExtensionId $extensionId -BodyParameter $params
 ```

-This example shows how to use the Update-MgGroupThreadPostExtension Cmdlet.
+This example shows how to use the Update-MgBetaGroupThreadPostExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS